What to Choose: Solid or Engineered Wood Flooring?

 Bottom Line: Engineered vs. Solid Wood Flooring

 Both types of wood flooring are worthwhile options.
 Of course, there are other variables a homeowner likely will consider in the decision-making process, including: location in the home for installation, design, brand, and price.
+To help you make an educated decision, check out our Ultimate Guide to Hardwood Flooring.

 Whether choosing engineered or solid wood flooring, the bottom line is a homeowner needs to understand: